Accomplishments for Core Goal #8 Closed Circuit Television (CCTV)

 At the direction of Governor O’Malley, Maryland began an effort to create a statewide closed circuit television (CCTV) system by identifying and cataloging cameras and capabilities, networking those cameras, and providing an interface so that necessary video can be disseminated where it is needed.
 The cataloging and networking of cameras coupled with the development of a legal and policy framework for video-sharing will support a truly statewide camera system that integrates State, local, and private video.
 The State has also continued to build out new state-of-the-art CCTV systems at critical infrastructure and other locations and is pursuing pairing cameras with companion technologies such as license plate recognition and radiation sensors.
 Following are key projects and accomplishments:

-- Integrated vehicle-based CCTV for emergency response into the State’s shared CCTV network.
-In addition to fixed highway and roadway traffic cameras, SHA is able to transmit live video feeds from dozens of vehicle-based “dash cam” video feeds that provide on-site video coverage of emergency incidents.
-Immediately following Hurricane Irene in 2011, for example, live video from a Baltimore County Police Department helicopter showing flooded parts of the Severn River was streamed across SHA’s shared network and shown in the State Emergency Operation Center for an audience of first responders and damage assessors.
+- Integrated cameras into MVIEW that are fixed to mobile vehicles such as police helicopters and the SHA emergency response team.
+In addition to fixed highway and roadway traffic cameras, SHA is able to transmit live video feeds from dozens of vehicle-based “dash cam”, video feeds that provide on-site video coverage of emergency incidents.
+During the Train Derailment in May, 2013, for example, live video from a Baltimore County Police Department helicopter showing the derailment was streamed and was viewable in the State Emergency Operation Center, the Maryland Coordination & Analysis Center’s (MCAC’s) Watch Center, MEMA’s Maryland Joint Operations Center (MJOC), as well as to first responders and decision makers.

 - Maryland's Strategic Goals & Objectives for Homeland Security

 - Community Resilience Task Force Final Report (2011)

 - James Lee Witt Report on Emergency Management and Homeland Security in Maryland - Phase I

 - James Lee Witt Report on Emergency Management and Homeland Security in Maryland - Phase II